 The majority of the groves are located in Portugal, mainly due to the perfect weather conditions, and the high-capacity water supply system, fertile land and the availability of skilled and experienced staff in the area.

-Our grove manager was one of the pioneers of the Super High Density technique and it provides extreme levels of control over the olive groves during the growing stages.
-It is also highly efficient for harvesting as the olives are collected at only 3% wastage.
-The manner of their collection also means they are less bruised and can be transported to the mill quickly to consistently produce oil at the highest possible quality (0.1% acidity).
+Our Industrial Director was one of the pioneers of the superintensive olive technique and provides extreme levels of control over olive groves during the growing stages.
+It is also very efficient to harvest, as the olives are harvested with a waste of only 3%.
+The way they are collected also means they have less bruising and can be transported to the mill quickly to consistently produce oil of the highest possible quality (0.1% acidity).

 What makes Innoliva different?

-Almost 95% of all olive oil produced worldwide is done so on small holdings or farms of about 5-10 hectares using very old olive trees.
-This practice creates an extremely fragmented market and a highly inefficient industry with costs of production being very high.
-Co-operatives have tried to make blended EVOO from hundreds of different producers but it is extremely difficult with hundreds of different varieties of olives and oil qualities being supplied to them.
-Innoliva recognised this inefficiency and used a pioneering Super High Density planting technique to modernise and industrialise the olive oil making process to consistently produce olive oil at 0.2% acidity or lower on a vast scale covering 8000 hectares and growing.
+Almost 95% of the olive oil produced worldwide is produced on small farms or farms of about 5-10 hectares and very old olive trees that create an extremely fragmented market and a highly inefficient industry with very high production costs.
+Cooperatives have tried to make combined EVOO from hundreds of different producers, but it is extremely difficult with hundreds of different varieties of olives and qualities of oil supplied to them.
+Innoliva recognized this inefficiency and used a pioneering seeding technique to modernize and industrialize the olive oil production process to consistently produce olive oil at 0.2% acidity or lower on a large scale, covering 8000 hectares and growing.

 Where are they based?